 To finish the cake, add a final layer of whipped cream and strawberries, and dust with confectioners' sugar.
 Place the cake in the fridge for 2-4 hours to allow the cream to set.
 Use a very sharp knife to cut the cake.

-I hope you enjoy this strawberry crepe cake recipe, if you make this recipe, please share on social media, tag me @boxwoodavenue!
+I hope you enjoy this strawberry crepe cake recipe, if you love this recipe, please leave a 5-star rating and share on social media!
+Tag me @boxwoodavenue!